hegdebhavya/Virtualization-Assignment-2/README.md

 We see the total number of exit counts increasing and the values are returned in the eax register.
 The leafnode and the increasing exit counts are highlighted in the screenshot above.

-The check the Total time taken to process these exits we can run the cpuid command with leadnode 0x4FFFFFFD with command below,
+* To check the Total time taken to process these exits we can run the cpuid command with leadnode 0x4FFFFFFD with command below,

 ![7_Output_leaf_0x4ffffffd](https://user-images.githubusercontent.com/85700971/205465303-c84fbda4-26fe-44c5-9868-8975bfcefd26.png)